Rock Odyssey

-Rock Odyssey is an animated feature film produced by Hanna-Barbera for a television release in 1987.
+Rock Odyssey is an animated jukebox musical feature film produced by Hanna-Barbera for a Worldvision Enterprises release in 1987.

 Directed by Robert Taylor (but credited to William Hanna and Joseph Barbera on the final print), with storyboards by Pete Alvarado.
+This features Scatman Crothers in his final film appearance, released following his death.
+The film was dedicated to his memory.

+The film was released on a program of special world premiere matinee screenings of the Los Angeles International Animation Celebration’s opening day gala event.
+The film never received a wide theatrical release.